raspberrypilearning/c3-wolfram-facial-recognition/en/step_2.md

 ##  Building a Classify Function

+--- task ---
+If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica) to get started and learn to use the tool.
+You'll need to look at **Starting Mathematica** and **Programming in Mathematica**.
+--- /task ---

 We will be using the Classify function to put images of each character into buckets, depending on the features of the image.
 The Wolfram Language can handle a lot of image processing tasks for us, so we don't need to worry about that.

-Let's look at how the Classify function works.
+Let's look at how the Classify function works:

   First, we need to associate a label to a value.

 ![Example Training Data](images/exampletrainingdata.png)

-If we look at this training data, we can see that the colour red fits into the category `"Red"`, and the colour blue fits into the category `"Blue"`
-But we can't tell what category orange falls into, because we haven't told the computer that information. `Classify` helps us to make a good guess.
+If we look at this training data, we can see that the colour red fits into the category `"Red"`, and the colour blue fits into the category `"Blue"`, but we can't tell what category orange falls into.
+This is because we haven't told the computer that information. `Classify` helps us teach the computer to make a good guess.
 Let's train a Classify Function on this training data.

 ``` classified = Classify[exampletrainingdata]```